-The two men watched as Sonya pulled out a jug of cream and poured some into a saucer.
-She took the saucer out the back door, crossed the yard, and entered the forest that stretched north.
+THE two men watched as Sonya pulled out a jug of cream and poured some into a saucer.
+She took the saucer out the back door, crossed the yard, and entered the forest that stretched north with them following.
 Only a minute later, she carefully placed the cream on the ground in the center of a ring of mushrooms.
-She stepped back and sat cross-legged on the mossy ground.
-Sonya felt Sam and Liam join her and motioned for them to sit.
+She stepped back and sat cross-legged on the mossy ground, motioning for Sam and Liam to sit as well.

 “No matter what you see, be still.
 We don’t want to scare them.”

 Sam met Liam’s gaze over Sonya’s head and mouthed, “Them?”

 Liam shrugged.
 The three waited, sitting in comfortable silence in the dappled shade of the forest.
 Both men had to fight the urge to move, feeling slightly ridiculous, but Sonya remained relaxed, her gaze on the ring of mushrooms.

 Finally, the trio noticed movement amidst a cluster of ferns.
 Sam held his breath as the plants twitched.
 A tiny nose poked out first.
 Expecting a rabbit, he stared in shock as a small, human-like figure cautiously left the ferns.
 Dressed in a way that reminded him of Errol Flynn’s Robin Hood, the being scampered to the saucer, nose twitching as it sniffed the cream.
 It jumped atop a mushroom and studied the three humans.
 Sam blinked several times.
 Yep, still there.
 He wondered if he had been overcome by fumes.
 Maybe hit on the head.